RayBenefield/dev-xp/worklog.md

 # Worklog

+## #43

+So when I started working on the `kd check` script I was SUPER distracted.
+So yesterday morning I realized that I was duplicating work that I had already done in `find-packages` so I decided to add in `JS inspect` in order to catch duplicate code.
+I should be sure to not dupicate anything I'm doing and while that is obvious sometimes it is easy to miss when you are trying to get a task done.
+So now that that is in place I can get to the real checker script.

 ## #42

 I spent a little bit setting up Prettier on Vim finally.
 It is really nice to